 I was under the assumption that my tank was perfectly in balance, because it had been running smoothly for a long time.
 When I added a new fish, it would die within days.
 I thought it was a weak fish, but my local fish store told me it was old tank syndrome.
-I went online to check what it was and this is what I found.
+I went online to check and it indeed turned out to be old tank syndrome.

 - pH has lowered